arkayenro/arkinventory/ChangeHistory.md

+﻿# 3.10.33 Alpha 26 (27-JUL-2024)
+ - fixed - issue with item counts not being properly reset when moving items in and out of the reagent bank and reagent bag

+# 3.10.33 Alpha 25 (27-JUL-2024)
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1937 - issue with right clicking on the reagent bank or an account bank slot in the changer window
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1936 - issue with paint all code
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1936 - issue with edit mode bar dragging

+# 3.10.33 Alpha 24 (26-JUL-2024)
+ - fixed - issue with bag changer code
+ - fixed - issue with some empty slot border colours not getting applied
+ - fixed - issue with data erase code
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1931 - C_Spell.IsCurrentSpell replaces IsCurrentSpell
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1935 - potential issue with bag highlight code
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1936 - issue with mapping and storage code impacting rules (and other things)
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1937 - bag and bank saved data is invalid after the fixes in alpha 22
+ - note - all saved bag data has been erased. please login to each character to update its data
+ - note - all saved bank data has been erased. please login to each character to update its data

+# 3.10.33 Alpha 23 (26-JUL-2024)
+ - no longer available

+# 3.10.33 Alpha 22 (26-JUL-2024)
+ - no longer available

+# 3.10.33 Alpha 21 (25-JUL-2024)
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1925 - issue with mailbox scanning
+ - fixed - issue with action code
+ - fixed - error output code
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1927 - issue with some tooltip generation

 # 3.10.33 Alpha 20 (24-JUL-2024)
  - fixed - API changed from GetMouseFocus to GetMouseFoci
  - fixed - caged battlepets and pet tooltips displaying while scanning